jecki/DHParser/documentation/_sources/ModuleReference.rst.txt

 structure must be understood.
 DHParser's modules can roughly be sorted into three different categories:

-1. Modules that contain the basic funcionality for packrat-parsing, AST-transformation and the skeleton for a DSL-compilers.
+1. Modules that contain the basic functionality for packrat-parsing, AST-transformation and the skeleton for a DSL-compilers.

 2. Modules for EBNF-Grammars and DSL compilation.

 3. Support or "toolkit"-modules that contain different helpful functions

-The import-order of DHParser's modules runs accross these categories.
+The import-order of DHParser's modules runs across these categories.
 In the following list the modules further below in the list may import one or more of the modules further above in the list, but not the other way round: